dermotreynolds/deleteme/_posts/2017-03-28-simple-terraform-script.md

 ---
 layout: post
-title: "Part 1: CI/CD on Azure"
+title: "Basic CI/CD on Azure"
 date: 2017-03-28
 ---

 The purpose of this series is to walk through how to create a CI/CD pipeline using:
-- Terraform
 - Visual Studio
 - Visual Studio Team Services
 - Azure
+- Terraform

 Before we get started you need to install some software and create some accounts:
 - Install Visual Studio Community Edition